m.m.xue [at] lse.ac.uk

-Assistant Professor of Economic History, London School of Economics and Political Science, September 2021 --
+Assistant Professor of Economic History, London School of Economics and Political Science (LSE), October 2021 --

 Assistant Professor/Faculty Fellow (Year Zero), September 2019 -- August 2020

-Postdoctoral Fellow, Northwestern University, Department of Economics & Center for Economic History, September 2017 -- August 2019
+Postdoctoral Fellow, Northwestern University, Department of Economics and Center for Economic History, September 2017 -- August 2019 (Supervisor: Joel Mokyr)

 Visiting Fellow, Toulouse School of Economics, Institute for Advanced Study, March 2018 -- April 2018

 Visiting Scholar, Brown University, Department of Economics, January 2017 -- August 2017